Prag8855/aab/content/guides/losing-your-job.md

 Your spouse and children's family reunion visas are tied to your residence permit.
 If you can stay in Germany, they can stay in Germany.
 If you lose your residence permit, they usually lose their family reunion visa too.[^43]

-If your spouse has a family reunion visa and you lose your job, you can switch roles.
-They can get a residence permit and sponsor your family reunion visa.[^35]
+If your spouse has a family reunion visa and you lose your job, you can switch residence permits.
+You get a family reunion visa, and your spouse gets another residence permit.

 ### Other residence permits